top of page

 The Rich Poor Woman

 The woman I’m about to describe is Beth Jamison.
 She’s a statuesque woman in her mid-forties.
 At one time she was beautiful.
 She is still beautiful but living on the street does something to aggravate the aging process.
 She has over the top make up.
 Her bright red lipstick went over the edge of her lips and looked smeared.
 From a distance she appeared to be dressed in fine clothes.
 As you get closer the clothing is old and tattered.
-It’s 1984 in Ft.
-Worth Texas.
+It’s 1984 in Fort Worth Texas.
 I’m working the downtown midnight shift for the police department and have recently started seeing the woman around the police station.
 It’s late fall and gets cold at night.
 She comes and sits all night on a bench in front of the police station.
 I generally pass by several times during the course of a shift and also get called to the station once or twice a night.
 She stays there all night and when the sun comes up, she leaves.

 I generally don’t say anything to her but one night I said hello.
 She responded back with a quick hello while looking down at the ground.